agiledev-students-fall2022/final-project-team-rotten-classes/UX-DESIGN.md

 The main Home Screen of the app contains navigation options to five different screens:
 - Home : has a search bar, navigation bar at the bottom, displays the highest-rated classes and provides a direct way to view classes by major.
 - Sort / Filter Classes
-- Add Review (pop-up box to add the review / rating)
 - Favorites / Bookmarked Classes : to come back and view the shortlisted classes later
 - Help / Contact Us